Properties of Stable Massive Quark Stars in Holography: Quark Star Phenomenology

 \section{Quark Star Phenomenology}

 In this section we will first describe our choices for the free parameters of the theory and subsequently explore the equations of state and the consequences for neutron star observables such as mass, radius and tidal deformability.
+Let us reiterate, that due to the poor phenomenology of the smeared baryon phase, we resort to the phenomenological Hebeler-et.al for describing the nuclear phase.
+The quark phase is taken from the holographic model.